telus/tds-core/guide/contributing/developer-guide.md

 #### Seeing which packages will get published

-Component packages are versioned automatically based on [conventional commits](https://conventionalcommits.org/).
+Component packages are versioned automatically based on [conventional commits][conventional-commits].
 To ensure appropriate versions are applied, follow our guide on how to [make a commit](#make-a-commit).

 - To preview which components will get published: `npx lerna updated`